Conservative remapping from fine to coarse resolution

 -Karin

-RE: Conservative remapping from fine to coarse resolution - Added by Uwe Schulzweida over 6 years ago
+RE: Conservative remapping from fine to coarse resolution - Added by Uwe Schulzweida about 7 years ago

 It is well know that the SCRIP implementation of the conservative remapping (remapcon) doesn't work correctly for some grid combinations.
 Please try the new implementation with remapycon.